Food Chain and Food Web: Differences and Importance

 Scavengers and Decomposers

 The last link in the chain is scavengers and decomposers.
 When an animal lives out its life and dies naturally, it leaves its carcass behind.

-Decomposers break down nutrients in the dead “stuff” and return it to the soil.
-The animal leaves behind a great amount of energy.
-The animal begins to rot, and it becomes a very gross scene.
-To minimize this from happening, scavengers and decomposers exist.
+A scavenger shows up to feast on the carcass.
 The scavenger has the following qualities:

-• Scavengers eat the dead animal
+• Scavengers eat the dead animal.

 • Scavengers have a keen sense of smell